Technical Cooperation

 Project Sustainability

-By the time a bilateral or multilateral technical cooperation project has been completed, a partner country should be able to continue to generate beneficial results for the local community, for example through the technical, commercial, financial, economical, industrial or institutional efficacy of cooperating institutions, and through managerial excellence and commitment to the project.
-The cooperating unit taking over the project also needs to be in a healthy financial state, and have a sustainable development policy and corresponding processes in place.
-The project will then be able to receive continuing financial support and thereby maintain an effective and sustainable plan of operations.
+After the completion of a bilateral or multilateral technical cooperation project, it is essential that the partner country continues to yield beneficial results for the local community.
+This can be achieved through various means, including the technical, commercial, financial, economical, industrial, or institutional efficacy of cooperating institutions, as well as through managerial excellence and commitment to the project.
+The unit responsible for taking over the project must also be in a sound financial position and have a sustainable development policy with corresponding processes in place.
+This ensures that the project can receive ongoing financial support and maintain an effective and sustainable operational plan.

 Projects in Operation